-The third, UCC § 9-513(d), provides in relevant part:
+The third, UCC § 9-513(d),70 provides in relevant part:

-(d) Effect of filing termination statement. - Except as otherwise provided in Section 9-510, upon the filing of a termination statement with the filing office, the financing statement to which the termination statement relates ceases to be effective.
+(d) Effect of filing termination statement. - Except as otherwise provided in Section 9-510, upon the filing of a termination statement with the filing office, the financing statement to which the termination statement relates ceases to be effective.71 initial financing statement to which the termination statement relates to no longer be effective.

-Thus, under UCC § 9-513(d), the filing of a termination statement generally causes the initial financing statement to which the termination statement relates to no longer be effective.
-But because UCC § 9-513's effect is "except as otherwise provided in [UCC §] 9-510," one must then look to UCC § 9-510, which requires one to look to § 9-509 to ascertain whether there has been authorization.
+Thus, under UCC § 9-513(d), the filing of a termination statement generally causes the then look to UCC § 9-510, which requires one to look to § 9-509 to ascertain whether there has been authorization.